Skip to Content Skip to Navigation

 All review appointments are complimentary.
 They are not mandatory and only need to be booked if you feel it necessary.

-Contour Clinics provides treatment for excessive sweating at all our clinic locations; Newtown, Five Dock, Castle Hill, Crows Nest and Miranda in Sydney, and Stones Corner in Brisbane.
+Contour Clinics provides consultations for excessive sweating at all our clinic locations; Castle Hill, Crows Nest, Five Dock, Miranda, Newtown, and Narellan in Sydney, and Stones Corner in Brisbane.

-We welcome patients for a complimentary, no-obligation consultation with one of our Cosmetic Doctors or Senior Cosmetic Nurses, so you can learn more about what your treatment will involve, and what to expect from your results.
+We welcome patients for a complimentary, no-obligation consultation with one of our Cosmetic Doctors or Senior Cosmetic Nurses, so you can learn more about what treatment may involve, and what to expect from your results.

 Here at Contour Clinics, treatment for excessive sweating is performed only by experienced and qualified Cosmetic Doctors and Senior Cosmetic Nurses.
-If you’re looking for a solution to excessive sweating, then contact us online or call 1300 233 803 to arrange a free consultation appointment.
+To discuss facial sweating concerns, contact us online or call 1300 233 803 to book a complimentary consultation.

 Contour Clinics Guarantee

-At Contour Clinics, we’re committed to providing safe, ethical, and personalised care.
-Our experienced doctors focus on delivering balanced, realistic outcomes tailored specifically to your needs.
+At Contour Clinics, we’re committed to providing safe, ethical, and personalised cosmetic care.
+Our experienced doctors focus on delivering balanced, realistic consultations tailored specifically to your needs.

-Book your complimentary consultation today to discuss suitable options and experience the patient-focused care that sets Contour Clinics apart.
-Individual results can vary, and our clinicians will guide you through what outcomes may be achievable for you.
+Book your complimentary consultation today to discuss suitability, cosmetic options and experience the patient-focused care that sets Contour Clinics apart.
+Individual results can vary, and your practitioner will guide you through what could be achievable for you.

 • Complimentary, obligation-free consultations with experienced doctors